dfusic/notes/README.md

 - immutability

 - **idea**: as there are no BE requests (everything is stored inside of the browser) currently there is no need for virtualisation ([react-window](https://github.com/bvaughn/react-window) or [react-virtualized](https://github.com/bvaughn/react-virtualized)).
 If there would be BE requests the _react-window_ library would be great.

+# Deployment

+- deployment is done using Github pages
+- run `yarn deploy` to deploy the page on github pages (https://dfusic.github.io/notes/)
+  - runs eslint, prettier and tests before deploying